 The vent shall extend at least three (3) feet above the roof, or at least two (2) feet above the highest part of any structure within ten (10) feet of the vent.
 This is illustrated in the following diagram.
-Additionally the boiler vent shall terminate at least 3 ft above a forced air inlet located within 10 ft.

 Reference: NFPA 54/ANSI Z223.1 National Fuel Gas Code

-To prevent the possible re-circulation of flue gases, the vent designer must take into consideration such things as prevailing winds, eddy zones, building configurations, etc. Harsco Industrial, Patterson-Kelley can not be responsible for the effects such adverse conditions may have on the operation of the boilers.
+To prevent the possible re-circulation of flue gases, the vent designer must take into consideration such things as prevailing winds, eddy zones, building configurations, etc. Patterson-Kelley can not be responsible for the effects such adverse conditions may have on the operation of the boilers.
 Dimensions listed above are minimums and may not be sufficient for conditions at a specific job site.